 Mom!
 You’re the one who told me!
 Phil Everly died!

 OMG.
 That’s right!

 After you told me, I saw it mentioned on the Scorpions official facebook and twitter page.

 Oh for heaven’s sake!
 It always comes back to the Scorpions and Klaus Meine!

 Apparently Klaus Meine is a fan of the Everly Brothers.

-Which I guess means that now I have to tolerate him!
+Which I guess means now I have to like him!

 Which is which?
 They look like twins.

-Phil’s on the left; yeesh!
-Even Klaus Meine knows that!
+Phil’s on the left; I’m sure even Klaus Meine knew that!